antgouri/emoji-recsys/README.md

 - Precision@5: Proportion of top-5 recommended items that are relevant.
 - Recall@5: Proportion of all relevant items recommended in top-5.

-These are computed using:
-from src.evaluations import evaluate_model, print_metrics

 ## Dataset Used

 - Source: [Amazon Musical Instruments 5-core dataset](https://nijianmo.github.io/amazon/index.html)